Coney Hatch (album)

-Coney Hatch, Coney Hatch's first album, was released in 1982.
+Coney Hatch is the self-titled debut album by Coney Hatch, released in 1982.
 A video for the song "Devil's Deck" was produced.
 The album was re-issued by British label Rock Candy Records in 2005, including 3 bonus tracks and liner notes by former Kerrang! writer Howard Johnson.

 Aldo Nova covered the song "Hey Operator" on his 1983 solo album Subject.

 A cover of "Monkey Bars" was recorded by American hard rock band Buster Brown and released on their 1985 album Sign of Victory.